QOGE/SAOGEN/README.md

 SAOGEN introduces several structural innovations that distinguish it from traditional blockchain projects:

 - Symbiotic Autonomous Organization (SAO)

-<ins> A governance architecture designed to coordinate human intelligence and AI-assisted analysis within a decentralized decision-making framework.</ins>
+  A governance architecture designed to coordinate human intelligence and AI-assisted analysis within a decentralized decision-making framework.

 - Hyper-Optimization of Innovation
   Technological concepts and research proposals can be iteratively refined through AI-assisted analysis and community governance processes.

 - Shared Intellectual Property Governance
   Inventions generated within the ecosystem can be collectively managed, licensed, and developed, enabling transparent collaboration around technological assets.

 - Symbiotic Autonomous Systems (SAS)
   The organization supports the development of advanced systems that combine decentralized governance, AI coordination, and collaborative engineering processes.

 - AI Logical Nodes
   Advanced computational systems and AI laboratories can act as logical optimization nodes within the ecosystem, contributing analytical capabilities and computational resources.

 ## What Is the Role of the SAOGEN Token?